fastify/fastify/docs/ContentTypeParser.md

 fastify.addContentTypeParser('application/vnd.custom+xml', (request, body, done) => {} )
 ```

+Besides the `addContentTypeParser` API there are further APIs that can be used.
+These are `hasContentTypeParser`, `removeContentTypeParser` and `removeAllContentTypeParsers`.

+#### hasContentTypeParser

-You can also use the `hasContentTypeParser` API to find if a specific content type parser already exists.
+You can use the `hasContentTypeParser` API to find if a specific content type parser already exists.

 ```js
 if (!fastify.hasContentTypeParser('application/jsoff')){